yosefbeder/yosefbeder/README.md

 ### 📫 Contacting me
 Email: [dryosefbeder@gmail.com](mailto:dryosefbeder@gmail.com)

-I don't have any social media apps, and Although I have an email I rarely open it, so don't expect me to respond straight away.
+I don't have any social media accounts, and Although I have an email I rarely open it, so don't expect me to respond straight away.